marnec/plot_ann/README.md

 4. Set `edge_labels`:
     * `edge_labels=True` will set labels automatically
-    * `edge_labels=List` will set labels specified in the list starting from top-most input the first layer and prociding towards the bottom and then towards the right (if the list is shorter than the number of edges no label is applied)
+    * `edge_labels=List` will set labels specified in the list starting from top-most input the first layer and proceeding towards the bottom and then towards the right (if the list is shorter than the number of edges no label is applied)

 ```python